-Bill confides he consistently meets clients who claim to be unhappy.
+Bill confides he meets clients everyday who claim to be unhappy.
 On the outside, they seem to have everything they need or want – health, good jobs, nice families and spouses.
 But – all too often – it is not enough to satisfy them.

-Compassion and not jumping to judgement are the hallmarks of getting out of yourself.
-The driver who took “your” parking space perhaps truly didn’t know you were waiting to pull in.
-Even though you might rather have him home, is it so difficult to be happy your hard working husband received a tennis invitation?
+“Compassion and not jumping to conclusions” are the hallmarks of getting out of yourself.
+The driver who took “your” parking space may not have known you wanted to pull in.
+Even though you might rather have him home, is it so difficult to be happy your hard-working husband received a tennis invitation?
 According to Bill, “Things aren’t always about you, and it is human nature to believe they are.”

 When you lack self control (and we all do sometimes), the communication, intimacy, and trust suffer – all components of a good relationship and a happy self.
-Bill asks me to think about the last time I barked nastily (me?!?!) at my husband, over a tiny matter, and then laid in bed later feeling rotten about it.
+Bill asks me to think about the last time I barked (me?) at my husband, over a tiny matter, and then laid in bed later feeling rotten about it.

 Tags: Dr. William Bellet, happiness, health, let it go, relationships

 I suppose I always think it is the older folks…